core-wg/senml-spec/draft-ietf-core-senml.md

 fields to provide better information about the statistical properties of the measurement.

+In summary, the structure of a SenML record is laid out to support a single measurement per record.
+If multiple data values are measured at the same time (e.g., air pressure and altitude), they are best kept as separate records linked through their Time value; this is even true where one of the data values is more "meta" than others (e.g., describes a condition that influences other measurements at the same time).

 ## Resolved Records

 Sometimes it is useful to be able to refer to a defined normalized